Skip to main content

 Font Awesome Icons

 Font Awesome provides a ton of useful icons that you can use as a widget icon in your app.
-At it's simplest, you can just provide the icon name and it will be used.
+At its simplest, you can just provide the icon name and it will be used.
 For example, the string "house", will provide an icon containing a house.
 We also allow you to apply a few different styles to your icon by modifying the name as follows:

 formatdescription